-Free online airline training courses are available from university's OpenCourseWare (OCW) project, as well as through governmental and aviation organizations like the Federal Aviation Administration (FAA) and the National Aeronautics and Space Administration (NASA).
-This article touches on a few of these many resources available.
+Free online airline training courses are available from universities' OpenCourseWare (OCW) projects, as well as through governmental and aviation organizations like the Federal Aviation Administration (FAA) and the National Aeronautics and Space Administration (NASA).
+This article touches on a few of the many resources available.
 Some of the FAA's free online courses may be taken for credit, but the other resources listed in this article don't result in the user earning an academic credit.

 Free Online Airline Training Course List